ErikJermanis/ErikJermanis.github.io/docs/about.md

 ## General info

 My name is Erik Jermaniš.
-I am a 23 year old software developer with over 4 years of professional experience.
+I am a 23 year old software engineer with over 4 years of professional experience.

 I live in Croatia.

-## How did I become a developer?
+## How did I become a software engineer?

 ### Early beginnings